Peter Hepplewhite

 Peter Hepplewhite is a British author.
 He is most well known for the Horrible Histories title The Awesome Egyptians which he co-authored with Terry Deary.
 However he has written many other children's history books, often co-writing with his long-time writing partner Neil Tonge.

 Peter was born in Hartlepool in June 1954 and lived there until his teens.
-For the last 16 years he has lived in North Tyneside, and until recently he worked as the Education Officer at the Tyne & Wearwolf Archives.
+He has lived in North Tyneside, and until recently he worked as the Education Officer at the Tyne & Wear Archives.